ryuryumite/ryuryumite.github.io/README.md

 ## Features
 - Works on github pages
-- About:Blank Cloaking
+- About:blank cloaking
-- Simple, Clean, Easy to use UI
+- Simple, clean, easy to use UI
-- Fully Static
+- Fully static
 - Easy to fork and edit
 - Based on ultraviolet